overextended/overextended.github.io/docs/ox_inventory/Functions/Server/Inventory/AddItem.md

 - slot?: `number`
   - A specific slot to add the item to.
 If the slot is invalid, the first available slot will be used instead.
 - cb?: function(success: `boolean`, response?: `string`)

+If used for glovebox, trunk or stash you must first check the inventory is loaded with [GetInventory](./GetInventory.md)

 Returns `success, response` if cb is undefined, otherwise they are used in the callback only.